 The former tourism minister was right to recognise the risks of tourism.
 Now there is a real opportunity to use heritage tourism to mitigate those risks in a proactive and responsible way.
 Yemen is keen to share its heritage with the world; the world has a responsibility to treat Soqotra and its 50,000 inhabitants with the utmost sensitivity.

-Despite many references in travelogues, histories and websites, there is currently no definitive modern guidebook to Soqotra.
-In October 2020 Bradt Guides will publish their “Socotra” guide.
+Despite many references in travelogues, histories and websites, until recently there was no definitive modern guidebook to Soqotra.
+In October 2020 Bradt Guides published their “Socotra” guide.
 Members of the Soqotra Heritage Project team contributed to a number of sections.
-This is the first travel guide in English since thee Bradt Guide to Yemen published in 2007.
+This is the first travel guide in English since the Bradt Guide to Yemen published in 2007.